-Legal Info Nova Scotia: Legal Info NS is a non-profit organization that operates the Lawyer Referral Service.
-Contact the Service to get the name and number of a lawyer in your area to arrange a 30-minute appointment with them for \$20 + tax.
+Legal Info Nova Scotia: Legal Info NS is a non-profit organization that operates a free Legal Info Line, email, and live chat staffed by legally trained counsellors.
+They also have a Lawyer Referral Service for people who are planning to hire a lawyer.
 For more information visit www.legalinfo.org, or call (902) 455-3135 or toll-free at 1-800-665-9779.